Miccighel/Readersourcing-2.0-RS_Server/docs/migration/rails-8-spike.md

 ## Integration contract

-RS_Rate retains the route, JSON, authentication-header, and publication extraction contracts exercised by the client tests.
+RS_Rate retains the route, JSON, authentication header, and publication extraction contracts exercised by the client tests.
 Changes to the frontend interaction model or to the TRM formula remain separate domain decisions.